Maggie Gyllenhaal: 2006–2009: Comedies, dramas and theatre

-2010–2020: The Deuce and other work
+2010–2020: Independent films and television

-In addition to acting, she presented 13 episodes of the PBS television series Independent Lens between 2009–10.
+In addition to acting, she presented 13 episodes of the PBS television series Independent Lens between 2009 and 2010.
 The program presents documentary films made by independent filmmakers.
 In 2010, Gyllenhaal appeared in Nanny McPhee and the Big Bang with co-star Emma Thompson, the sequel to the 2005's Nanny McPhee.
 She played Isabel Green, which required her to speak with an English accent.
 The feature received generally positive reviews; review aggregator Rotten Tomatoes gave the film an approval rating of 76% based on 119 critics.
 The Sydney Morning Herald complimented Gyllenhaal's realistic accent and ability to capture her English character with ease.
 It was a reasonable success at the box office, earning $93 million worldwide.

 For her next film, Gyllenhaal starred in the biographical romance Hysteria (2011), which focuses on the events that led to the creation of the vibrator during the Victorian era.
 The film received a mixed reception; writing for The Guardian, David Cox noted the film's stereotypes and "yelps of delight", and praised Gyllenhaal's English accent.
 In February 2011, Gyllenhaal starred in another Anton Chekhov Off-Broadway production as the character Masha in Austin Pendleton's Three Sisters at the Classic Stage Company.
 The play focused on the Prozorov sisters (Gyllenhaal, Jessica Hecht, and Juliet Rylance), who are "unlucky in love, unhappy in the provinces and longing to return to Moscow", as summarized by Bloomberg's Jeremy Gerard.
 The production began preview performances on January 12, with a limited engagement through March 6.

 In 2012, she played mother Jaime Fitzpatrick in the drama Won't Back Down, about a group of parents involved in a parent trigger takeover of a failing school.
 Next, she appeared alongside Channing Tatum and Jamie Foxx, as a Secret Service agent in the action-thriller White House Down (2013).
 The film was met with mixed reviews and under-performed at the box office.
 A year later, she starred in the musical comedy Frank, about a man who joins an odd band with a group of bizarre musicians.
 Gyllenhaal, who also plays a musician, said she initially turned down the role because she did not understand it.
 However, she changed her mind after the story "stuck with her".
 The film premiered at the 2014 Sundance Film Festival to favorable opinions; Slant magazine's critic opined that Gyllenhaal has "passive and palpable screen presence".
 Also that year, she played Hathfertiti in Matthew Barney and Jonathan Bepler's River of Fundament, loosely based on the 1983 novel Ancient Evenings by Norman Mailer.